UCI-EECS113-Spring17/Nin10do/docs/source/6_overlays.rst

 The FPGA fabric is reconfigurable, and can be used to implement high performance functions in hardware.
 However, FPGA design is a specialized task which requires deep hardware engineering knowledge and expertise.
 Overlays, or hardware libraries, are programmable/configurable FPGA designs that extend the user application from the Processing System of the Zynq into the Programmable Logic.
 Overlays can be used to accelerate a software application, or to customize the hardware platform for a particular application.

 For example, image processing is a typical application where the FPGAs can provide acceleration.
-A software programmer can use a Overlay in a similar way to a software library to run some of the image processing functions (e.g. edge detect, thresholding etc.) on the FPGA fabric.
+A software programmer can use an overlay in a similar way to a software library to run some of the image processing functions (e.g. edge detect, thresholding etc.) on the FPGA fabric.
 Overlays can be loaded to the FPGA dynamically, as required, just like a software library.
 In this example, separate image processing functions could be implemented in different overlays and loaded from Python on demand.

 Base Overlay